lrslab/anasfv/docs/installation.md

 # Installation

 ## Docker
-It may not be easy to successfully install all the dependent software.
+Using Docker is more convenient, eliminating the troublesome of installation steps.
 So we provide a docker image:
 ```bash
 docker pull osvolo/anasfv:latest
 docker container run -it osvolo/anasfv /bin/bash